Application Materials and Deadlines for the JD Program

 The decision to retake the LSAT is a complex and personal one.
 Factors we think an applicant should consider are:

 Depending on your answers, you should think about retaking the test.
-LSAC has data which supports the view it is likely that a second score will not be a substantial improvement.
+The Law School Admission Council (LSAC) has data that supports the view it is likely that a second score will not be a substantial improvement.
 Most people who retake the LSAT do not score higher than 1 to 2 points.

 In general, Cornell Law’s policy is to take the higher score if it is at least 3 points higher than a prior score, but the Admissions Committee invites applicants to submit an addendum to their application explaining the different LSAT scores and why we should take the higher score.